Certified Financial Planner™ Certification Exam Preparation

 Trust and Estate | Instructor: Gary Flotron, CLU®, ChFC®, AEP®

 Estate planning is vital to a total financial plan, especially in your work with high-net-worth clients.
 This course introduces you to the process of developing an estate plan.
 Topics covered include federal estate and gift taxation, techniques that reduce the size of a gross estate, wills, intestacy, probate, trusts, and more.

-Beginning in 2012, the education requirements for CFP® certification will include completion of a financial plan development course registered with CFP Board.
-This capstone course requirement has been designed to enhance the knowledge, skills and abilities of individuals seeking to attain CFP® certification and implement an assessment of their ability to deliver professional and competent financial planning services to the public.
+Beginning in 2012, the education requirements for CFP® certification includes completion of a financial plan development course registered with CFP Board.
+This capstone course requirement enhances the knowledge, skills and abilities of individuals seeking to attain CFP® certification and implements an assessment of their ability to deliver professional and competent financial planning services to the public.

 Who is required to take the capstone course?

-All students of CFP Board-Registered Programs whose initial dates of matriculation (initial enrollment) occur on or after January 1, 2012 will be required to take the capstone course.
-Individuals who register to take the CFP® exam under "Challenge" status will be required to take the capstone course if their first sitting for the exam is March 2012 or later.
+All students of CFP Board-Registered Programs whose initial dates of matriculation (initial enrollment) occur on or after January 1, 2012 are required to take the capstone course.
+Individuals who register to take the CFP® exam under "Challenge" status are also required to take the capstone course.

 When should the capstone course be completed?